KSAs and Assessments

 How Do You Answer KSAs?

-KSAs can be difficult questions to answer.
+It can be difficult to write KSAs.
 Each KSA will be rated per answer, and is critical in the Challenge-Context-Action-Result (CCAR) formula.
 A short story is required supporting the question asked on the job vacancy stating the challenge of your situation, brief context, the action you took, and the results of your actions.
 KSAs are very important to address, if requested.

 How Are KSAs Priced?

-We price our KSAs based on the level of composition, technical detail, grade, and amount of time it will take us to write them for you.
+We price our KSA writing services based on the level of composition, technical detail, grade, and amount of time it will take us to write them for you.
 We write the KSAs so they can be reused for other positions that ask similar questions, saving you money as you apply for additional federal positions.

 What Do We Recommend?

-We recommend that you hire us to write both your KSAs (and/or mini-KSAs) and federal resume.
+We recommend that your use KSA writing services to write both your KSAs (and/or mini-KSAs) and federal resume.
 By doing this, you will submit a complete package that represents you at your best, with the federal resume that includes all pertinent information in the KSAs.
 However, if you think your federal resume is already a polished document, we are happy to write only your KSAs for you.

 Why Hire CareerProPlus?

 CareerProPlus has 30+ years of experience in helping job seekers reach their career goals.
-We’re a total career service management organization, offering a complete array of career coaching, career training, and resume preparation services.
+We’re a total career service management organization, offering a complete array of career coaching, career training, resume preparation, and KSA writing services.
 We’ve become the leading and most trusted career services source for individuals in the military, federal government, and the corporate world.
 We’ve prepared more than 60,000 Corporate, Federal, and Military resumes.

 What Makes Our Writers Stand Apart?